Skip to content

 FlagTypeDefaultDescription

---pathstringrequiredWebhook path prefix (e.g. /hook/github)
+--pathstringrequiredWebhook path prefix (e.g. /hook/github).
+Cannot be /.

 --forward-tostringrequiredLocal URL to forward webhooks to